-Parallel Parents West was registered by Ofsted on 20th April 2023 (URN: 2700992)
+Parallel Parents West was registered by Ofsted on 20th April 2023 (URN: 2700992) and achieved a 'Good' rating from Ofsted in its first inspection in July 2024.

 We are committed to providing consistently high standards of care to children and young people, and our experienced team of Social Workers supports a range of different, needs-led placements that are able to meet the diverse, individual and often complex needs of these children.